SCOTUS: 'F**k Cheerleading' Is Protected Speech

-Category: World Politics Hits: 1In a landmark ruling for student free speech in the digital era, the United State Supreme Court on Wednesday ruled that a Pennsylvania high school violated a cheerleader's First Amendment right to freedom of speech when it disciplined her following a profanity-laden social media post.
+Category: World Politics Hits: 7In a landmark ruling for student free speech in the digital era, the United State Supreme Court on Wednesday ruled that a Pennsylvania high school violated a cheerleader's First Amendment right to freedom of speech when it disciplined her following a profanity-laden social media post.
 "The school went too far, and I'm glad that the Supreme Court agrees."—Brandi Levy, student The justices ruled 8-1 in Mahanoy Area School District v.
 B. L. (pdf) in favor of Brandi Levy, who was kicked off the junior varsity cheerleading team at Mahanoy Area High School in 2017 after she posted a Snapchat photo of herself and a friend flipping their middle fingers with the text, "fuck school fuck softball fuck cheer fuck everything."
 The post was published off campus and after school hours.
 "The school itself has an interest in protecting a student's unpopular expression, especially when the expression takes place off campus, because America's public schools are the nurseries of democracy," Justice Stephen Breyer wrote for the majority.
 Justice Clarence Thomas was the lone dissenter in the case.
 "It might be tempting to dismiss B. L.'s words as unworthy of the robust First Amendment protections," Breyer wrote.
 "But sometimes it is necessary to protect the superfluous in order to preserve the necessary." https://twitter.com/allegrakirkland/statuses/1407711940747616257>

 Read more https://crooksandliars.com/2021/06/scotus-fk-cheerleading-protected-speech